agentzzk/SimpleToDo/README.md

 # Purpose
 Simple todo application made with Rails.

-#Open sourced (yay)!
-Feel free to use/modify/improve my Ruby code.
-- It would be awesome if you could post an issue and then fork the repo for improvements (see below for details)

 ###Details
 - 3 main models: User, Task, and Page
 - A user has many tasks